czarandy/czarandy.github.io/_poems/lonely-wanderer.md

 title: The Lonely Wanderer
 layout: poem
 ---
 Here is another poem from my high school years.
-Although it.s kind of depressing and I can.t say it.s my strongest piece of writing (the meter has some obvious issues), I still view it fondly.
+Although it's kind of depressing and I can't say it's my strongest piece of writing (the meter has some obvious issues), I still view it fondly.

     The lonely wanderer without a home
     Has no one--all he's ever known.